 A figure of 8 walk - Lowlands, a canal, a disused railway line, marshes, nature reserves.

-Two possible start points: Coulogne Bridge, or Tournepuits Road in Guînes.
+Two possible start points: Coulogne Bridge (closer to Calais), or Tournepuits Road in Guînes.

 Things to see:

 7 : Guînes marsh: The "Tétards" nature trail.